forfungg/lem_in/README.md

 - Bonus
 	- A very efficient algorithm
 	- Graphic visualiser (if well made can be worth more than 1 point)

+# Python Version
+Plotting graph
+Finds all unique shortest paths that can be utilized Assigns Ants to correct paths
+Prints desired output for moving ants across the graph